12 Reasons Why You’re Not Losing Weight While Breastfeeding

 Did you know you can nurse your baby on the go with a baby wrap?

-You can also get in your daily news by listening to a podcast, a mindfulness meditation, or that book you’ve been meaning to read (I love Audible for this).
+You can also get in your daily news by listening to a motherhood podcast, a mindfulness meditation, or a postpartum book you’ve meant to read.

-Getting exercise while you are breastfeeding does not have to be going to the gym, running, or doing any other strenuous activity.
+Getting exercise while breastfeeding does not have to be going to the gym, running, or doing any other strenuous activity.

 12. You Are Stressed About Losing Weight

-If you are breastfeeding, you should give yourself a 6-month grace period (at the very least) where you aren’t worried about your weight.
+If breastfeeding, you should give yourself a 6-month grace period (at the very least) during which you won’t worry about your weight.

 Worrying about your postpartum weight while you are breastfeeding is only going to lead to increased levels of stress (cortisol) and can make matters worse.